godotengine/godot-docs/classes/class_richtextlabel.rst

     # ...

-Registering the above effect in RichTextLabel from script:
+The above effect can be installed in **RichTextLabel** from a script:

 ::